Casey White indicted for illegal firearms possession - NewsBreak

 Court documents said White allegedly possessed four handguns and an AR15 rifle in Evansville on May 9.
 White is legally prohibited from having a weapon in his possession due to a previous 2019 felony conviction for attempted kidnapping and murder in Limestone County, Alabama in addition to being a fugitive from justice.

 White is being detained in Alabama for other unrelated charges, but will be brought to the Southern District of Indiana at a later date to be sentenced by a federal district court.
-Authorities said conviction for both of these counts is a sentence of up to 10 years in prison per charge.Evansville car wash manager not rewarded for his assistance in the Casey White case; Alabama rewards another instead
+Authorities said conviction for both of these counts is a sentence of up to 10 years in prison per charge.Man shot, killed at Government and South Warren Streets in Mobile

 Comments / 0